 Tests for measuring EF

-Your doctor may recommend one or more of these tests to measure your ejection fraction:
+Your health care professional might recommend one or more of these tests to measure your ejection fraction:

 - Echocardiogram (or “echo”) - the most widely used test

 - CT scan